jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Fratnik departs with Karin & a taped up Samo in our night.
 After a delightful lie in, Jim and I slowly get ready for caving, taking the opportunity to absorb hot calories from the stove and round after round of drinks.
 Wet wet wool socks.
 Jim is horrifically stiff, he's barely done any SRT in the last 7 years!
-We head off for Serpentine.
+We head off for *Serpentine*.
-It's Jim's first passage down Leopard and brief sight of the formations.
+It's Jim's first passage down *Leopard* and brief sight of the formations.
 I lug my photo gear along, and Jim indulges me as I try and record the formations in the Long Water, and take a couple of mineral samples and a piece of broken straw.